Miringu7/Miringu7/README.md

 - 👋 Hi, I’m @Miringu7
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 Student at ALX
-- 💞️ I’m looking to collaborate on new and challenging projects
 - 📫 You can reach me on miringusimeon@gmail.com

 <!---